Ludonope/TequilAPI/index.md

 nlohmann::json m_config;
 ```

-The `GenModule` stored with earch `IModule` represents the dynamically loaded library, and need to be
+The `GenModule` stored with each `IModule` represents the dynamically loaded library, and need to be
 stored as long as the corresponding module exists.

 The `nlohmann::json m_config` is the global config object,